 - Authorization to Live and Work: LPRs have the right to live and work in the United States.
 They can pursue employment and education opportunities without the need for additional visas or work permits.

-- Travel: LPRs are generally free to travel in and out of the United States, but there are certain rules and requirements to follow, including the need to maintain a residence in the U.S. Certain criminal grounds of inadmissibility will apply to LPRs upon return to the U.S.: LPRs with a criminal history should not leave the U.S. without first consulting an immigration attorney.
+- Travel: LPRs are generally free to travel in and out of the United States, but there are certain rules and requirements to follow, including the need to maintain a residence in the U.S. Certain criminal grounds of inadmissibility will apply to LPRs upon return to the U.S., so LPRs with a criminal history should not leave the U.S. without first consulting an immigration attorney.

 - Path to Citizenship: While LPRs have the right to live in the U.S. indefinitely, they may also have the option to apply for U.S. citizenship through a process called naturalization after meeting certain eligibility criteria.

 Asylum is available to persons already in the United States who are seeking protection based on the same five protected grounds upon which refugees rely.
 They may apply at a port of entry at the time they seek admission or within one year of arriving in the United States.
-There is no limit on the number of individuals who may be granted asylum each year, nor are there specific categories for determining who may seek asylum.
+There is no limit on the number of individuals who may be granted asylum each year, nor are there nationality-based categories for determining who may seek asylum.
 Asylees are eligible to apply to become Lawful Permanent Residents one year after receiving asylum.

 Refugees are admitted to the United States based upon an inability to return to their home countries because of a “well-founded fear of persecution” due to their race, membership in a particular social group, political opinion, religion, or national origin.
 Refugees apply for admission from outside of the United States, generally from a “transition country” that is outside their home country.
 The admission of refugees turns on numerous factors, such as the degree of risk they face, membership in a group that is of special concern to the United States (designated yearly by the president and Congress), and whether or not they have family members in the United States.
-Refugees are eligible to apply to become LPRs one year after admission to the United States as a refugee.
+Refugees are required to apply to become LPRs one year after admission to the United States as a refugee.

 Undocumented immigrants do not have legal immigration status in the United States.
 They are not authorized to work, and they can be subject to detention and removal (deportation) proceedings if discovered by immigration enforcement agencies.